-As of December 31, 2010, Health Plan for Community Living, Inc., reported assets of \$447,765, liabilities of \$25,000, and surplus of \$422,765.
+As of December 31, 2011, Health Plan for Community Living, Inc., reported assets of \$329,342, liabilities of \$87,881, and surplus of \$241,461.

-Master Plumbers' Limited Mutual Liability Company, In Rehabilitation
+Master Plumbers' Limited Mutual Liability Company, in Rehabilitation

-Master Plumbers' Limited Mutual Liability Company was placed in rehabilitation on March 29, 1994, by the Circuit Court for Dane County, Wisconsin.
-Roger A. Peterson is appointed as special deputy rehabilitator.
-Society Insurance, a Mutual Company, performs claim adjustment and administrative services for the rehabilitator pursuant to a contract approved by the court.
+Master Plumbers' Limited Mutual Liability Company (Master Plumbers') was placed in rehabilitation on March 29, 1994, by the Circuit Court for Dane County, Wisconsin.
+Steven J. Junior was appointed as special deputy rehabilitator effective April 20, 2012.
+Society Insurance, a mutual company, performed claim adjustment and administrative services for the rehabilitator pursuant to a contract approved by the court.

 Master Plumbers' issued assessable policies and was licensed only in Wisconsin.
 The company wrote worker's compensation, other liability, and auto liability coverage for plumbers.
 All policies were written on an annual basis with January 1 effective dates.

 In December 1993, pursuant to an order issued by the Commissioner, the company levied an assessment upon its policyholders equal to one additional annual premium.
-Collection of this assessment has been deferred until such time as funds may be needed.
-To date, it has not been necessary to collect this assessment.
+This assessment was never collected.

-As of December 31, 2010, Master Plumbers' reported assets of \$1,153,376, liabilities of \$425,846, and surplus of \$727,531.
+As of December 31, 2011, Master Plumbers' reported assets of \$1,117,211, liabilities of \$384,046, and surplus of \$733,165.